How to Maintain a Good Company Credit Score?

 Decreasing your spending is the easiest way to maintain a low credit utilisation ratio.
 Businesses that regularly need to make large purchases should consider spacing these out or using a debit card instead of a credit card.

 Requesting a higher credit limit is another smart way to reduce your business’s credit utilisation ratio.
 Of course, the final decision to increase your credit limit lies with the bank or lending institution.
-This may also lead to a credit inquiry which may temporarily reduce your company’s credit score, but this will increase once the higher credit limit is approved.
+This may also lead to a credit inquiry, which may temporarily reduce your business credit score, but this will increase once the higher credit limit is approved.

 Using multiple credit cards can help business owners manage their credit utilisation ratio effectively.
 Spreading expenses across various credit cards can ensure a low credit utilisation ratio across all the cards, which is beneficial for a good credit score.

 Maintaining a few credit card accounts with zero outstanding balances is another easy strategy to obtain a low credit utilisation ratio.
 If possible, avoid using one or two of your credit cards over the next few months.
 Your overall available credit limit will automatically increase, lowering your business’s credit utilisation ratio.
 However, overspending on other credit cards defeats the purpose.
 Assess your overall credit limit, estimate 25% to 30% of it, and then plan your purchases appropriately.
+This approach will help maintain a healthy credit utilisation ratio, which is one of the key factors affecting a good credit score.

 Rather than relying solely on credit cards, consider other financing options like business loans or lines of credit when making large purchases or investing in the business.

 Creating a well-thought-out budget for your business is the first step in organising your finances.
 It helps you keep track of all business expenses and ensures you have the finances available to cover all monthly bills and dues.
+By regularly reviewing the credit report for business, you can plan repayments more strategically and avoid missing due dates.

 Adopting a simple calendar or reminder system can go a long way towards ensuring timely payments every month.
 Set up automatic bill payment systems with your bank or credit card provider to eliminate the chances of a missed payment.